swiftlang/swift/docs/WindowsBuild.md

 ### Visual Studio

 An easy way to get most of the tools to build Swift is using the [Visual Studio installer](https://www.visualstudio.com/downloads/).
-This command installs all needed Visual Studio components as well as Python and Git:
+This command installs all needed Visual Studio components as well as Python, Git, CMake and Ninja:

 ```
 vs_community ^
-  --add Component.CPython2.x86 ^
   --add Component.CPython3.x64 ^
   --add Microsoft.VisualStudio.Component.Git ^
   --add Microsoft.VisualStudio.Component.VC.ATL ^